sanAkel/ufs_diurnal_diagnostics/RTOFS/score-card/README.md

-# What is being calculating?
+# What is being in calculations?

+Following gives an example of which files are being used.
 On any day, RTOFS production (or parallel) system, for e.g., `20250101` generates following files:
 ```